-If a photomultiplier tube is used in the current mode, the fluctuations of the gain also cause noise: the noise power density of the current is then $i_n^2 = \langle 2GeI_D \rangle =$ $2e\langle G^2\rangle\langle I_D\rangle/\langle G\rangle$, since the instantaneous gain is strictly related to the instantaneous current I_D .
-In current mode the result of (10.25) is increased by the excess noise factor $F_e = \langle G^2 \rangle/\langle G \rangle^2$ of eq.
-(10.7): $$\mathrm{NEP}\mathrm{current} = F\mathrm{e} rac{\sqrt{2I\mathrm{D}/\langle eG angle}}{\eta\langle G angle} h u.$$ Their enormous sensitivity has led to numerous applications for photomultiplier tubes, and in addition has caused the development of many specialized types.
+If a photomultiplier tube is used in the current mode, the fluctuations of the gain also cause noise: the noise power density of the current is then $i_n^2 = \langle 2GeI_D \rangle = 2e\langle G^2 \rangle \langle I_D \rangle / \langle G \rangle$, since the instantaneous gain is strictly related to the instantaneous current I_D .
+In current mode the result of (10.25) is increased by the excess noise factor $F_e = \langle G^2 \rangle / \langle G \rangle^2$ of Eq.
+(10.7): $$\text{NEP}{\text{current}} = F{\text{e}} \frac{\sqrt{2I{\text{D}}/\langle eG \rangle}}{\eta \langle G \rangle} h\nu.$$ Their enormous sensitivity has led to numerous applications for photomultiplier tubes, and in addition has caused the development of many specialized types.
 The most common models are the so-called side-on PMTs, in which the photo-electron is ejected from an opaque photo-cathode and first counterpropagates the light beam.
-The headon models are equipped with a transparent photo-cathode.
-From their rear the photoelectrons are sent into the secondary emission multiplier.
+The head-on models are equipped with a transparent photo-cathode.
+From their rear the photo-electrons are sent into the secondary emission multiplier.
 They are advantageous when photo-cathodes with a large area are required, for example in scintillation detectors.
 For applications in servo-control devices, though, photomultiplier tubes have certain disadvantages when not only the rise time but also the delay time (caused by the travel time within the detector) play a role.
-Microchannel plates and channeltrons
+10.5.2.4 Microchannel plates and channeltrons Microchannel plates (MCPs) are actually a variant of the secondary electron multiplier.
+A single microchannel consists of a glass capillary tube with a diameter of 6-20 μm.
+The wall is coated with a semiconducting material (e.g. NiCr) with relatively low conductivity.
+The ends of the tube are coated with a metal and operate as photo-cathode and anode, respectively; a high voltage drops along the walls and generates a 'continuous dynode'.
+This type of secondary emission multiplier with a single channel is also known as a channeltron.
+Using an appropriate coating of the input facet, they can be converted into very compact photomultiplier devices.
+Their disadvantage is the saturation behaviour, which generally begins at lower currents than in photomultiplier tubes because of the high wall resistance.
+A microchannel plate consists of several thousand densely packed capillary tubes subjected in parallel to a highvoltage source and working like an array of SEM tubes.
+As MCP-PMTs they have advantages due to their excellent time resolution and their low sensitivity to magnetic fields (which influence the amplification behaviour of every SEM).
+Moreover, they allow the detection of very low light intensities with spatial resolution and are therefore used to build the image intensifiers discussed in Sect.
+10.7.3.

-Fig. 10.7: Microchannel plate (MCP), schematic.
+Fig. 10.7 Microchannel plate (MCP), schematic.